 Ferrisburgh in Addison County, Vermont — The American Northeast (New England)

-Topics and series.
-This historical marker is listed in these topic lists: Abolition & Underground RR • Arts, Letters, Music.
-In addition, it is included in the Quakerism ⛪ series list.
+Topics.
+This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans.
+A significant historical month for this entry is July 1843.

 Credits.
-This page was last revised on June 16, 2016.
-It was originally submitted on August 4, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 488 times since then and 2 times this year.
-Photos: 1, 2, 3. submitted on August 4, 2014, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.
+This page was last revised on August 29, 2016.
+It was originally submitted on June 27, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
+This page has been viewed 273 times since then and 6 times this year.
+Photos: 1. submitted on June 27, 2016, by Dennis Gilkenson of Saxtons River, Vermont.
+2. submitted on August 29, 2016, by Kevin Craft of Bedford, Quebec. • Bill Pfingsten was the editor who published this page.